Have you ever bought something you saw advertised in a bathroom?

 There’s nothing wrong with traditional places companies advertise.
 You’re seeing them on this page right now.
 And we expect to have several minutes of commercials on the radio and on TV, but it really pissed me off (no pun intended) when I can’t even relieve myself without having advertisements literally inches from my face.
 (Guys, if you’ve been at one of those urinals, you know what I’m talking about.)

-It’s one thing to have my house monitored by an alarm company, but it’s even more convenient that the company supplied lawn signs, window stickers and fridge magnets to tell the world I use the company.
-On the surface all the items seemed like a convenient gift, but in the end I finally realized, “Wait a second, this magnet holding up my shopping list is also advertising the company I pay to alarm my house.”
-Maybe it’s not such a great deal after all.
-There we go again with the sneaky advertising.
+It’s one thing to have my house monitored by an alarm company, but it’s even more convenient that the company supplied signs, window stickers and fridge magnets to tell the world I use the company.
+I realize the signs could also ensure my safety but a generic sign announcing that my house is monitored without corporate branding is sufficient.